adampash/slack-liveblog/README.md

 heroku config:add SLACK_END_TOKEN=[key] # This token will be available when you set up your /end_liveblog slash command heroku config:add SLACK_OUTGOING_TOKEN=[key] # This token will be available when you set up your Outgoing webhooks integration

+# Scale dynos
+heroku ps:scale web=2:1x # I normally scale this up during a liveblog, but this will vary by your needs heroku ps:scale worker=1:1x # I normally scale this up during a liveblog, but this will vary by your needs

+# Run migrations
+heroku run rake db:migrate
 ```